taw00/dashcore-rpm/README.binaries.md

 #### Q: What are all these packages?

-* **toddpkgs-dashcore-repo** -- this package enables automation of installation and update of all the packages listed below via dnf or yum repository configuration.
+* **toddpkgs-dashcore-repo** -- this package enables automation of installation and update of all the packages listed below via dnf repository configuration.

 * **dash-masternode-tool** -- A graphical desktop application that enables